bioinfoDZ/scDAPP/Documentation/Usage.md

 # scDAPP single-cell RNA-seq analysis pipeline usage

-This pipeline will perform individual QC and clustering, label transfer from a reference scRNAseq dataset to guess cell types (optional), integration with RISC, and cross-condition compositional (cell proportion) analysis and differetential experession (DE) analysis.
-Multi-condition comparison (condition A vs B vs C, ie WT vs KO vs Drug) are supported.
+This pipeline will perform individual QC and clustering, label transfer from a reference scRNAseq dataset to guess cell types (optional), integration with RISC, and cross-condition compositional (cell proportion) analysis and differential expression (DE) analysis.
+Multi-condition comparisons (condition A vs B vs C, ie WT vs KO vs Drug) are supported.

 If multiple replicates are present (ie WT 1 and WT2 vs KO1 and KO2), this pipeline can make use of pseudobulk methods for compositional analysis (Propeller) and DE (EdgeR-LRT).
-If no replicates are present, will use chi-square test of proportions (R proportion.test) for compositional analysis and Wilcoxon test for DE.
+If no replicates are present, will use the chi-square test of proportions (R proportion.test) for compositional analysis and the Wilcoxon test for DE.